maksimil/jconvert/README.md

 ## Inspiration

-This project is inspired by Jojo's Bzzare adventures color switch.
+This project is inspired by Jojo's color switch.